rstudio-conf-2020/big-data/assets/workbook/README.md

     )
 ```

-1. Load the functions that create the data
+3. Load the functions that create the data
 ```r
 source("assets/setup/data_setup.R")
 ```

-1. Run `setup_sqlite()` with 100 as the number of daily transactions.
+4. Run `setup_sqlite()` with 100 as the number of daily transactions.
 Increasing that number will make the data larger.
 ```r
 setup_sqlite(100)
 ```

+5. Start using the exercises in the Rmd files (except for index.Rmd)